 | UK Server | US Server | Japan Server | Australia Server | |

 We performed these tests with the so-called VPN Accelerator, which the provider uses for boosting the performance.
 Though, to be honest, with or without it, the VPN performed the same, with only minor positive differences when it was ON.
-It’s clear as day that it won’t win any medals for its performance.
+It won’t win any medals for its performance; that’s clear.

 On that note, let’s address gaming in our Proton VPN review for 2026.
 Gaming performance is average, and it’s not bad when using close-distance servers.
 We had no issues playing fast-paced shooters online with Proton VPN, and we’d say it’s a good VPN for Black Ops 7 and other popular shooters for low latency.